ReeseBearden/parsebly/README.md

 We have a Python file called test.py that exists within the project, we have pre-existing code in there to test the function basics.
 If you want to add more code in there or modify anything, that's perfectly fine.

+On another note, to see the full output of the parse tree, download antlr4_parse_tree.png.
+On GitHub it is a dark background, so you'll need to download it and open it in a browser which will automatically apply a white background to the image and rendering a more legible image.